nopnop2002/esp-idf-zlib/file/README.md

 # file
-Demonstration of compressing and decompressing files on SPIFFS.
+Demonstration of compressing and decompressing files residing in SPIFFS.
 This project uses the SPIFFS file system.

 # Compress